anamarce/Visions-crawler/README.md

 This is my assessment for the 360pi assessment challenge.

 #Description
-My crawler goes to the www.visions.ca website and checks every category to obtain the title, url, regular price, sale price and availability for each product and a second spider returns all the category names and url's.
+My crawler goes to the www.visions.ca website and checks every category to obtain the title, URL, regular price, sale price and availability for each product and a second spider returns all the category names and URL.
 Each product and category information is written to a text file and a JSON file that can be found in the root folder once the spider has been run.

 I created two spiders:
-* "visionsSpider" (visions_spider.py): This spider returns all the product information and writes into a JSON file named "visionsSpider.json" and a text file named "visionsSpider.txt" found in the root folder.
+* "visionsSpider" (visions_spider.py): This spider returns all the product information and writes into "visionsSpider.json" and "visionsSpider.txt".
-* "categorySpider" (category_spider.py): This spider returns all the categories available on the website and writes the results to a JSON file named "categorySpider.json" and a text file named "categorySpider.txt" found in the root folder.
+* "categorySpider" (category_spider.py): This spider returns all the categories available on the website and writes into "categorySpider.json" and "categorySpider.txt".

 #Things to consider
 To complete the challenge I had to assume the following: